DoSomething/ds-homestead/readme.md

     $ vagrant up

-If you have added the domain to your `hosts` file, you can access the site via your web browser on port *8000*:
+If you have added the domain to your **hosts** file, you can access the site via your web browser on port *8000*:

     http://project_name.dev:8000

+### SSH into virtual machine

+If your Homestead directory sits at the same level as your Laravel project directories, you can `ssh` into the VM by first heading to the project directory:

+    $ cd path/to/laravel/project_name

+Then use the following command:

+    $ ssh vagrant@127.0.0.1 -p 2222

+It would be useful to save the above command to an alias for easier access:

+    alias vm='ssh vagrant@127.0.0.1 -p 2222'

+**NOTE:** There is currently an issue where the `known_host` for the Homestead setup and the Drupal setup compete with each other for attention, like a couple of spoiled children.
+Until we find a solution for this, you will need to delete the `known_host` that is added when starting up each environment when switching to launch the other VM.

 ***